How to Disable and Stop firewalld on CentOS or Rocky Linux

 Introduction

-Firewalld is a dynamically managed firewall solution that supports network zoning.
-System admins use it to allow and disallow incoming and outgoing traffic dynamically.
-It supports both IPv4 and IPv6 firewall settings.
-As of CentOS 7, firewalld (Dynamic Firewall Manager) is the default firewall tool on CentOS servers.
+firewalld is a dynamically managed firewall that supports network zoning and is the default firewall tool on CentOS and Rocky Linux servers.
+System admins use it to allow and disallow incoming and outgoing traffic dynamically for both IPv4 and IPv6 settings.

-We advise keeping firewalld active and enabled at all times.
-However, admins might need to disable firewalld for testing or switching to another firewall tool, like iptables.
+To secure your system, keep firewalld active and enabled at all times.
+Administrators disable the firewall when testing or switching to another firewall tool like iptables.

-This tutorial will show you how to disable and stop the firewall on CentOS 7.
+This tutorial shows how to disable and stop firewalld on CentOS and Rocky Linux.

 Prerequisites